 In 2001 an exciting and comprehensive Parish Development Plan was finalized by parish leaders with lots of input from parishioners.
 After raising one half of the total cost through the generous donations of faithful stewards, construction was begun in the summer of 2004.
 Sixteen thousand square feet were added to the west of the original parish activities center and church, encompassing the old plaza and physically uniting the church to the rest of the facilities.
 This made possible a large commons area where the people gather before and after Mass.
 A large youth center, a new parish kitchen, new child care areas, new restrooms, and a beautiful new main entrance rounded out the expanded facilities.
 In addition the PAC, renamed the Joyce Center on the occasion of our 40th anniversary, was completely remodeled to provide a first class area for wedding receptions and other parish functions.

 Since the parish was formed, there has always been an important emphasis on the promotion of vocations.
 At least seven of its sons have entered the seminary and five of them have been ordained priests: Scott Adams (who has since resigned from active ministry), Rusty Hewes, Victor Galier, Joe Arledge, and Billy Lewis.
-We presently have one seminarian, Danny Grover, who in 2012 is serving as a pastoral intern at St. Charles Borromeo after completing second theology at St. Meinrad Seminary in Indiana.
-Dan’s father, Clyde (Ann) Grover was installed an acolyte in November, 2012 and is on track to be ordained a permanent deacon in 2013.
+We presently have one seminarian, Danny Grover, who was ordained a deacon in June of 2014 on this way to priestly ordination in June of 2015.
+Dan’s father, Clyde (Ann) Grover was ordained a permanent deacon in 2013.
+The Deacons Grover are the first father and son to serve as deacons in many years.
 Sister Patricia (Trish) McConnell, the first woman from St. Andrew’s to profess vows in a religious order, tragically succumbed to cancer in 2011.

 A survey of Mass attendance during October 2012 indicated that approximately 1200 men, women, and children gather each weekend to worship God at one of our three Masses.
 While among our parish family members are about 150 families with Hispanic surnames, very few of them are recent immigrants thus obviating the need for a Mass in Spanish.
 St. Andrew parishioners have become known for their hospitality, for their full, conscious, and active offering of Holy Mass, and for their practice of good stewardship of time, talent, and treasure.
 Each member is made aware of the call to holiness and the responsibility to actively pursue the mission of the Church.